0xTitan/VotingReact/README.md

 # Voting smart contract dapp

 This dapp allow the smart owner to start a voting session.
-He needs to manage the worflow by registering voter address.
+He needs to manage the worflow by first registering voter address then advanced to next status until tally vote.
 Registered voter(address) can submit proposal then vote for one.
 When voting phase is over, the winner is determined